ellennickles/xphoto-s24/week13/README.md

 - If your project is a physical object, please bring it to class.
 - If your project involves physical interaction, prepare a short video (~2 min) of the experience as a backup.
-- HINT: Use your final documentation blog post as an outline.
+- HINT: Use your final documentation post as an outline.

 This assignment is worth ten (10) points: five (5) for the project implementation and five (5) for the documentation and presentation.